dkvz/dorade-noframework-blog/README.md

 * Use the SASS CSS from materialize.
 If I do that, I need to replace mentions to Roboto in my css file and replace that with the SASS variable used for the base font family.
 * It looks like on some articles, going to the bottom using the comments link doesn't proc the infinite scrolling.
 * I need to put my robot / IE loadmore button.
-* There is a serious FOUC going on, I need to inject the materialize CSS in the head using the HTML plugin, not know how yet.
 * Due do a bug I had to fix the version of webpack-dev-server to 2.9.7.
 I might have to change that at some point, when a version superior to 2.10 is out.
 * In the fragments array, spinner-card should be called spinnerCard.
 * I often use checks to !== undefined, especially for callbacks.
 I can probably just use if (callback) or even better, something like (callback && callback())  -> To check.